batmanscode/Talk2Book/README.md

 1. Create a vector store with embeddings using `Book2Vec.ipynb`
 2. Upload to https://huggingface.co as a dataset (recommended)
 3. Use `Talk2Book.ipynb` with the vector store you created

+And make it an app:

+4. Duplicate this [Hugging Face Space](https://huggingface.co/spaces/calmgoose/Talk2Book) (or just copy the code in `app.py`) and change the vector store to the one you created in step 2

 ## Contributing
 1. Fork